Maitreyee1/Building-LLM-Ground-Up/README.md

-# Building-LLM-Ground-Up
+# Building-LLMs-from-Ground-Up
-This repository is created as part of Sebastian's Raschka's workshop- Building LLMs Ground Up.
+This repository is created as part of attending the Sebastian Raschka's coding workshop - Building LLMs from Ground Up.